haozhu233/pkgcopier/README.md

 pkg_copy()
 ```
 Output:
-<span style="color: #C30D19;">Success!
+Success!
 You just copied your R package info to cloud!
 Your download code is: mh223J3LHD0a
 This code will expire in 24 hours.
-Re-run this function if time runs out.</span>
+Re-run this function if time runs out.

 ### Then in your new environment
 ```r